How to hire a virtual personal assistant for any business

 As mentioned above, more and more businesses are seeking the staffing services of outsourcing providers.
 This is so they can ensure the quality and accountability of every staff that they hire.

-Companies can also turn to Outsource Accelerator’s directory of over 700 BPO suppliers to find trusted and established BPO partners for the best prices.
+Companies can also turn to Outsource Accelerator’s directory of over 3.000 BPO suppliers to find trusted and established BPO partners for the best prices.

 Step 4: Interview and require a trial period for the best candidate

 Examine the applications received and set up interviews with the top 5-10 applicants.
 Choose the most eligible candidate for the job and offer them a trial period.

 A trial period provides extra motivation for your VA to do an excellent job for you, understanding that it will lead to a permanent position on your team.